Kazuhisa Inao - The Iron Arm Legend and Japan Series Miracle

 The 1958 Japan Series - God, Buddha, Inao

 What eternally inscribed Kazuhisa Inao's name was the 1958 Japan Series.
-After losing three straight to the Giants, Nishitetsu was driven to a desperate situation.
+After losing three straight to the Yomiuri, Nishitetsu was driven to a desperate situation.
 However, from there Inao pitched in four consecutive games, the 4th through 7th, winning all of them.
 In Game 6 he earned a complete game victory as starter, and in Game 7 he became the winning pitcher in relief.
 This miraculous comeback spawned the popular phrase 'God, Buddha, Inao' and made him a national hero.
 Pitching in 6 of the series' 7 games with a 4-0 record stands as one of the greatest individual records in Japan Series history.
-His regular season numbers that year were equally astounding: 33 wins, 10 losses, a 1.42 ERA, and 42 complete games, records utterly impossible for modern pitchers.
+His regular season numbers that year were equally astounding: 33 wins, 10 losses, a 1.42 ERA, and 42 complete games, records utterly impossible under 2020s pitching workload standards.
 Inao's 1958 is passed down as the most brilliant individual season in NPB history.

 The Price of the Iron Arm - Overuse and Premature Decline

-Behind Inao's superhuman performance lay overuse unthinkable by modern standards.
-In 1961, he appeared in 78 games and pitched 404 innings, equivalent to more than two modern starting pitcher seasons.
+Behind Inao's superhuman performance lay overuse unthinkable by 2020s standards.
+In 1961, he appeared in 78 games and pitched 404 innings, equivalent to more than two full starting pitcher seasons by 2020s norms.
 Daily appearances inflicted cumulative damage on Inao's shoulder, and his performance declined rapidly from the mid-1960s.
 In 1969, Inao retired at the young age of 32.
-His career record of 276 wins, 137 losses, and a 1.98 ERA was brilliant, but had modern pitcher management been applied, he likely could have had a much longer career.
-Inao's case vividly demonstrates the impact of pitcher overuse on careers and serves as a historical lesson underscoring the importance of modern pitch count management and rest intervals.
+His career record of 276 wins, 137 losses, and a 1.98 ERA was brilliant, but had 2020s-era pitcher management been applied, he likely could have had a much longer career.
+Inao's case vividly demonstrates the impact of pitcher overuse on careers and serves as a historical lesson underscoring the importance of structured pitch count management adopted from the 2010s onward and rest intervals.
 The price of the iron arm confronted NPB with the eternal challenge of pitcher health management.

 Books about the Nishitetsu Lions golden era are also helpful

-Kazuhisa Inao's Legacy - Questions for the Modern Era
+Kazuhisa Inao's Legacy - Questions for Future Generations

 After retirement, Kazuhisa Inao served as a manager and coach mentoring younger players, passing away in 2007 at age 70.
 He was inducted into the Baseball Hall of Fame in 2003.
 Inao's records are not merely a list of numbers but pose questions about the very nature of professional baseball.
-From a modern pitcher management perspective, Inao's overuse was clearly problematic.
-However, Inao himself said, 'I loved pitching.
-I couldn't imagine not pitching when I was able to.'
+From the pitcher management perspective established by the 2010s, Inao's overuse was clearly problematic.
+However, Inao was known for his pure love of pitching, unable to conceive of sitting out when he was physically able to take the mound.
 These words highlight the eternal dilemma between player will and organizational management responsibility.
 While simple comparisons between Inao's era and today are impossible, his Iron Arm legend teaches that NPB must constantly maintain balance between the two values of challenging limits and protecting players in baseball.